Excellence in Otolaryngology-Head and Neck Surgery through personalized medical care, education and research for a better tomorrow.

 Since Dr. Levine’s appointment as Acting Chair, the Department has continued to grow as a premier academic program.
 He has focused on strategic hires to develop each subspecialty area, expand the departmental presence in the community, and ensure that necessary transition plans are in place when physicians retire.
 In 2004, when Bradley Kesser, MD was recruited to the practice, Dr. Levine had in place the necessary faculty to have a premier otology/neurotology practice and to continue the work of Dr. Jahrsdoerfer as he transitioned into retirement.
 Today, the Division of Otology & Neurology has two fellowship trained neurotologists, Drs.
 Hashisaki and Kesser.

 In 2007, Dr. Levine hired Spencer Payne, MD to continue the development of the rhinology and sinus surgery practice.
 Dr. Payne has completed a fellowship in Rhinology and Sinus Disorders at the Lahey Clinic in Boston.
 He brought with him the latest clinical skills in sinus surgery such as balloon rhinoplasty, and also an enthusiasm for teaching and research.
 He quickly created a parternship with Larry Borish, MD in Allergy & Clinical Immunology that involves research collaborations and a multidisciplinary allergy clinic.
 In addition, Dr. Payne has established a strong clinical collaboration with Dr. John Jane, Jr. in Neurosurgery to provide an endoscopic transnasal approach for pituitary surgery.
-With Dr. Payne’s continually expanding practice, the department is currently recruiting a second rhinologist to join the faculty to further expand the division.
+With Dr. Payne’s continually expanding practice, the department has successfully recruited a second rhinologist, Jose Gurrola, II, MD, to join the faculty to further expand the division.

 Mark J. Jameson, MD, PhD also joined the department in 2007 after completing his fellowship in Head and Neck Oncologic and Reconstructive Surgery and developing his skills in microvascular surgery.
 In addition to adding the most sophisticated reconstructive surgical skills to complex head and neck cancer cases, Dr. Jameson brought with him a passion for research.
 As an MD/PhD, his passion for investigation and basic and translational research efforts have helped the department augment its research presence and have fostered research aspirations in the department’s residents.
 In 2010, David C. Shonka, Jr., MD also joined the Division of Head & Neck Surgical Oncology after completion of fellowship training.
 With Dr. Levine’s stimulus and support, both Drs.
 Jameson and Shonka have trained and now have an active program utilizing the da Vinci robot for transoral robotic surgery to provide a surgical alternative to patients whose only option in the past was chemoradiation therapy.
 With the addition of these two head and neck surgery faculty, the division has the appropriate number of faculty to continue the highest level of patient care when Drs.
 Reibel and Levine decrease their work load and transition towards retirement.

 In 2008, Melissa Mortensen, MD was recruited to join the faculty to develop the Division of Laryngology & General Otolaryngology.
 For three years, Dr. Mortensen provided the highest level of patient care, working closely with her counterparts in gastrointestinal medicine.
 In June 2011, Dr. Mortensen moved from the area for personal reasons.
-The department is presently recruiting a new laryngologist.
+The department has successfully recruited a new laryngologist, James Daniero, MD.

 The Division of Communicative Disorders & Audiology has continued to thrive over the past decade.
 In 2009, Drs.
 Bradley Kesser and A. Tucker Gleason were named as the new Directors of the Division.
 They have taken a strategic approach to develop a profitable bottom line while still providing the highest level of service to patients and referring physicians.
 Today, there are 11 audiologists in the division, all with a master or doctoral degree.